Conquest of Mecca

-The conquest of Mecca (فَتْحُ مَكَّةَ Fatḥu Makkah, alternatively, "liberation of Mecca") was a military campaign undertaken by Muhammad and his companions during the Muslim–Quraysh War.
+The conquest of Mecca (فتح مكة Fatḥ Makka) was a military campaign undertaken by Muhammad and his companions during the Muslim–Quraysh War.
 They led the early Muslims in an advance on the Quraysh-controlled city of Mecca in December 629 or January 630 (10–20 Ramadan, 8 AH).
 The fall of the city to Muhammad formally marked the end of the conflict between his followers and the Quraysh tribal confederation.

 Dates

 Ancient sources vary as to the dates of these events.